- Arctic & The Environment

 Back to Top Nav

-I am an ecosystem ecologist and member of the Environmental Studies Program faculty interested in how rapid environmental change affects ecosystems and society.
-My emphasis is on understanding how climate change alters vegetation and soil and the ecological services they provide.
-My current research examines carbon and nitrogen cycling in the polar deserts of Antarctica and in the tundra of western Greenland.
-I am also interested in the relationships between the disciplines of ecology, ecosystem science, and environmental law.
-I am active in Arctic policy and global environmental issues as past director of Dartmouth's Institute of Arctic Studies, Dickey Center for International Understanding, and as co-director of the University of the Arctic Institute for Arctic Policy.
+I am an ecosystem ecologist and member of the Environmental Studies Department.
+I am interested in how rapid environmental change affects ecosystems and society.
+My research examines how climate change alters vegetation and soil and the ecological services they provide.
+This work centers on soil biodiversity and carbon and nitrogen cycling in the polar deserts of Antarctica and in the tundra of western Greenland.
+My teaching considers the relationships between the disciplines of ecology, ecosystem science, and environmental law as they are relevant in understanding a rapidly changing Arctic and its Indigenous communities.
+I am active in Arctic policy and global environmental issues as past director of Dartmouth's Institute of Arctic Studies in the Dickey Center for International Understanding and as co-director of the University of the Arctic Institute for Arctic Policy.
 As one of two distinguished lead scholars for the U.S. Department of State Fulbright Arctic Initiative I was priviledged to bring together thematic teams of researchers from the eight Arctic nations to focus on issues of community resilience and sustainability under rapid social, political, and environmental change.
+I contribute to setting polar science research priorities as a member of the US National Academies Polar Research Board and Arctic education and research collaboration as a Board member of the Univeristy of the Arctic (UArctic) and Ilisimatusarfik (the University of Greenland).